sherpa/sherpa/README.md

 It is strongly recommended that some form of *virtual environment* is used with Sherpa.

+Sherpa is tested against Python versions 3.5, 3.6, and 3.7.
+It is expected that it will work with Python 3.8 but testing has been limited.

 The last version of Sherpa which supported Python 2.7 is [Sherpa 4.11.1](https://doi.org/10.5281/zenodo.3358134).